 Dr. Talha Harcar, associate professor of business and a native of Turkey, has taken students to Istanbul to explore the inner workings of international businesses.
 Students have also attended lectures on international business at the University of Istanbul.

-Penn State also offers a Study Abroad program that enables students to study in a foreign country for one or two semesters.
-Beaver campus students have studied in London, Limerick, and Shanghai.
+Penn State also offers a study abroad program that enables students to study in a foreign country for one or two semesters.
+Beaver campus students have studied in London and Limerick.

 Get Involved in Research